Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Note
 If the container is empty, the iterators returned by begin and end are equal—they are both off-the-end iterators.

+## Note
+Because the iterator returned from `end` does not denote an element, it may not be incremented or dereferenced.